I am Colleen Reilly – couple therapist and psychotherapist practicing in Brighton East and South Yarra.

-Colleen works with couples experiencing a wide range of concerns from painful and difficult problems, to those who simply desire greater communication, intimacy, and satisfaction in their relationship.
-In therapy, Colleen is an impartial, yet caring third party, recognising and addressing the joys and struggles, and sometimes pain of close relationships.
-She assists individuals to understand their part in the dynamics of their relationship and helps couples to view their challenges with more openness and empathy for themselves and their partner.
+I work with couples experiencing a wide range of concerns from painful and difficult problems, to those who simply desire greater communication, intimacy, and satisfaction in their relationship.
+In therapy, I am an impartial and a caring third party.
+I assist partners to understand their role in the dynamics of their relationship and to view their challenges with more openness and empathy for themselves and their partner.

-Duration of therapy depends on the couple's willingness to repair the relationship, frequency of sessions and circumstances in the couple's lives.
-If you have got lost along the way and are feeling disconnected or distressed in your relationship, Colleen can help you understand what is happening, and, if both are willing, get closer again.
+If you have got lost along the way and are feeling disconnected or distressed in your relationship, I can help you understand what is happening, and guide you to repair and refresh the connection.

 Sometimes, in an argument, it's hard to find the right words.
 Or strong emotions bring out hurtful words that we later regret.

 In relationships, misunderstandings can escalate through lack of honest, open and measured communication.
 Sometimes we even avoid communicating altogether in case we disagree!
 Choosing the right time to address certain issues is also a factor as it's hard to know when and how to raise uncomfortable issues that have potential to cause conflict.
 Without raising the issues, they remain unresolved and tension can build.
 Our body language and actions often express more than words which only adds to the disparity.